In my decades of clinical practice I’ve rarely seen someone heal and transform their life by trying to be “normal.”

 Visualize yourself being and living this wonderfully “crazy” way.

 Feel into it and get a physical sense of who you are independent of all the preconceptions of who you’re supposed to be.

 Stand up and move your body in a way that expresses this way of being.

-Then ask yourself what in you is against this way of being.
+Then ask yourself what in you is against this.

-How do you stop yourself from living your true spirit?
+What stops you from living your true spirit?